 C: I started working with AR during my Masters in situated design in the Netherlands.

-I had a cool teacher, Marnix de Nijs, who is a cross media artist exhibiting in many countries.
-His work is fascinating, he experiments with photogrammetry, VR, technological sculptures.
-I also had other awesome teachers there, and Netherlands is a pretty awesome place to do graphic design, really.
+I had a cool teacher, Marnix de Nijs, who is a cross-media artist exhibiting in many countries.
+His work is fascinating, he experiments with photogrammetry, VR and technological sculptures.
+I also had other awesome teachers there, and the Netherlands is a pretty awesome place to do graphic design, really.
 All the people I met there guided me and showed me what is possible.

-Due to my UX self-initiated project I had the time to dive into many mediums, learned to code by myself, for AR, learned Unity and many others.
-I have a self-taught method and I love experimenting between different fields.
+Due to my UX self-initiated project, I had the time to dive into many mediums, learned to code by myself, for AR, learned Unity, and many others.
+I have a self-taught method and I love experimenting with different fields.
 I also had all the help and support I needed.
-I love VR and AR everytime I try it.
+I love VR and AR every time I try it.
 I love watching people try it even more.
-Everytime I tested the AR work I loved the expression on their faces.
+Every time I tested the AR work I loved the expression on their faces.
 It’s like you show magic tricks to children.